Media coverage of the Gaza war: Ulf Kristersson

 During a Q&A session on November 21, 2023, Swedish prime minister Ulf Kristersson said, in Swedish, "Israel has the right to folk" before interrupting himself and saying "to defense within the framework of folkrätten [international law]".
 Accusations that he had intended to use the word folkmord (genocide) circulated online.
 The incident was covered by outlets such as TRT World and RT DE.
 Palestinian news agency Wafa reported that Kristersson "says Israel has the right to commit genocide before correcting himself to say the right to self-defense", while other media such as Pakistani newspaper Dawn and Middle East Eye used more cautious language.

 Mattias Heldner, head of the linguistics department at Stockholm University, pointed out that the sentence structure of Kristersson's speech led up to the words "to defense" rather than "genocide", noting that he had not said "to commit" prior to saying the disputed word.

 Associated Press

-Survivors and victim relatives of the Nova music festival massacre filed a lawsuit in Florida against Associated Press, alleging four freelance photojournalists were embedded with militants who overran southern communities on October 7.
+In February 2024, survivors and victim relatives of the Nova music festival massacre filed a lawsuit in Florida against Associated Press, alleging four freelance photojournalists were embedded with militants who overran southern communities on October 7.
 The Associated Press was ordered by a judge to release redacted documents related to the case to the public.
+In December 2024, US District Judge K. Michael Moore dismissed the lawsuit.
+The court ruled that the plaintiffs' allegations were insufficient to establish that the Associated Press had a financial relationship with Hamas or possessed advance knowledge of the October 7 attacks.
+Judge Moore concluded that purchasing photographs from independent freelance creators constituted an arm's-length commercial transaction rather than material support or active participation in the event.